libremesh/lime-packages/CONTRIBUTING.md

 #### Branch Names

-There are only one key branch:
+There is only one key branch:

 - `develop`: this branch is the working version that is currently under development.
 All new feature branches should be made from the tip of `develop` and all PR's should have `develop`